 § 7 Tracking and analytics tools

 We use tracking and analytics tools to continuously optimize our website and ensure that it meets users' requirements.
 Tracking also allows us to create statistics about website use and to leverage this information to further improve your experience.
-Based on these interests, our use of the tracking and analytics tools described below is legitimate, as set forth in Art.
+Based on these interests, our use of the tracking and analytics tools described below is legitimate pursuant to Art.
 6 Par.
 1 Cl.
 1 lit. f GDPR.
+If you have accepted cookies based on a notice (cookie banner) published by us on the website, legitimacy is also governed by Art.
+6 Par.
+1 Cl.
+1 lit. a GDPR.
 The following description of tracking and analytics tools also provides information about the purposes of data processing and the type of data processed.

-This website uses Google Analytics, a web analytics service provided by Google Inc., 1600 Amphitheatre Parkway, Mountainview, CA 94043, USA ("Google").
-Google Analytics employs "cookies" – text files that are saved on your computer and allow the service to analyze your use of our website.
+This website uses Google Analytics, a web analytics service provided by Google LLC, 1600 Amphitheatre Parkway, Mountain View, CA 94043 USA (“Google”).
+Google Analytics employs “cookies” – text files that are saved on your computer and allow the service to analyze your use of our website.